 - 100 g goat cheese

 - salt and pepper

-- Cut in 6-8mm thick, slices of the eggplant, zucchini, tomato, goat cheese and drizzle some olive oil and salt on and mix.
+- Cut in 6-8mm slices, the eggplant, zucchini, tomato, goat cheese and drizzle with olive oil, salt and mix.

 - Cut the red bell pepper lengthwise to make 4 rectangles and drizzle with olive oil and salt.

 - On a greased or covered baking sheet, make the towers by stacking the eggplant, then 3 zucchinis, pepper, eggplant, tomato, goat cheese and finish with the eggplant.

 - Add a toothpick through the ratatouille tower.